 Example 3 -Targeting Specific Cases or Clients

-Targeting a specific case or client is identical to soft sell/hot topic approach with a slight twist.
+Targeting a specific case or client is identical to a soft sell/hot topic approach with a slight twist.
 In this scenario, you know that there is a certain case or client you want to sign up but you haven’t the means to contact the potential client directly due to ethical prohibitions, lack of information as to how to reach the potential client, or you don’t know the exact identity of the potential client.
 In this example, my firm was trying to reach the family members of an assisted living resident who died tragically after wandered off from the facility.
 As it so happened, my firm was representing the family of another assisted living resident who also died tragically after wandered off from a different facility 3 months before.
 Here is a screenshot of the post and the results:

 And here is my firm’s web page that was tied into the call-to-action: